finnegak/CP_IOS_Prework/README.md

 Favorite Applications
 1. TikTok
-    Easy to navigate.
+    - Easy to navigate.
-    Easy to share video to others.
+    - Easy to share video to others.
-    In app editing.
+    - In app editing.
 2. Netflix
-    Loads fast.
+    - Loads fast.
-    Allows downloads.
+    - Allows downloads.
-    Athestic and easy navigation.
+    - Athestic and easy navigation.
 3. Score
-    Good organization
+    - Good organization
-    Allow the user to favorite teams and players.
+    - Allow the user to favorite teams and players.
-    Allows the user to look and future and past games.
+    - Allows the user to look and future and past games.

 An app that I would like to develop would be something similar to RateMyProfessor but for university dorms and/or college apartments.

 ## Notes

-Describe any challenges encountered while building the app.
+Learning Xcode

 ## License